 Each side of the board has a line of 12 long triangles, called points.
 The points form a continuous track in a U-shape and are numbered from 1 to 24.
 In the standard setup, each player begins with fifteen checkers, two are placed on their 24-point, three on their 8-point, and five each on their 13-point and their 6-point.
 The two players move their checkers in opposite directions, from the 24-point towards their 1-point.

 At the start of the game, each player rolls one die.
 The player with the higher number moves first using the numbers shown on both dice.
 If the players both roll the same number, they must roll again.
 Both dice must land completely flat on the right-hand side (for each player) of the gameboard.
-Subsequently, the players take alternate turns, each rolling two dice at the beginning the turn.
+Subsequently, the players take alternate turns, each rolling two dice at the beginning of the turn.
+Dice cups are normally used to ensure the rolls are genuinely random.

 After the dice have been legally rolled, the players must wherever possible, move their checkers according to the number shown on each die.
 For example, if the player rolls a 6 and a 3 (denoted as 6-3), the player must move one checker six points, and another or the same checker another three points.
 The same checker may be moved twice, as long as the two moves can be made separately and legally.